-Prior to your first appointment, you will fill out a medical history questionnaire and supporting documentation.
+Prior to your first appointment, you will have a consultation where you will be asked to fill out a medical history questionnaire and provide supporting documentation.

 We will ask you to fill out a medical release so we may consult with your physician.